linode/docs/docs/guides/development/frameworks/laravel/how-to-build-website-laravel/index.md

             sudo systemctl enable php-fpm
             sudo systemctl start php-fpm

 1. Your application should now be running — visit it by navigating to your server's domain name in your browser.
-Make sure you prefix your domain name with `http` rather than `https`, as the server has not been set up for SSL certification.
+Make sure you prefix your domain name with `http` rather than `https`, as the server has not been set up with an [SSL certificate](/docs/guides/security/ssl/).

 ## Conclusion

-You have now got your own Laravel website up and running!
-To build on what you got started following this guide, be sure to take a look through [Laravel's documentation](https://laravel.com/docs/8.x).
+You now have your own Laravel website up and running!
+To build on what you created by following this guide, be sure to take a look through [Laravel's documentation](https://laravel.com/docs/8.x).
 There, you can find plenty of information to dive deeper into the components of a Laravel application.